tensorflow/tensorflow/g3doc/LangRef.md

 In addition to the LLO backend, some targets go through LLVM.
-LLVM has a rich set of intrinsics for certain target-independent operations (e.g. addition with overflow check) as well as providing access to target-specific operations for the targets it supports (e.g. vector permutation instructions).
+LLVM has a rich set of intrinsics for certain target-independent operations (e.g. addition with overflow check) as well as providing access to target-specific operations for the targets it supports (e.g. vector permutation operations).
 LLVM intrinsics start with an "llvm." name.

 Example: